NCAR/ccpp-framework/doc/briefing.md

 ## 8. Validation and error reporting

-A deliberate design choice across capgen-ng: **errors are loud, specific, and actionable**.
+A deliberate design choice across capgen: **errors are loud, specific, and actionable**.
 Examples surfaced during the SCM
 shake-down: